 Juliet Arganaraz Director of Administration

-Juliet joined ICLC as Director of Administration in October 2013.
-Juliet has over 14 years of legal services experience, working in all levels of personnel, including as support staff, advocate, and administrator.
-Prior to joining ICLC, Juliet worked with the Los Angeles Center for Law and Justice as the Director of Administration.
+Juliet Arganaraz joined ICLC as Director of Administration in October 2013.
+She has over 14 years of legal services experience, working in all levels of personnel, including as support staff, advocate, and administrator.
+Prior to joining ICLC, Juliet worked with the Los Angeles Center for Law and Justice (LACLJ) as the Director of Administration.
 Juliet has effectively managed government contracts, private grants, financial audits, human resources, office operations and supervision of support staff and volunteers.
 Juliet enthusiastically believes in the cause of legal services and views her role in finance and administration as a support system that makes the direct services model possible.
 Her dedication to social justice issues stems from the parallels between ICLC’s clients and her own experience growing up in Southeast Los Angeles.

 Ingrid Arriaga Directing Attorney Homeless Prevention